marcoverl/CVUserGuide/source/ManagingGPUs.rst

 GPU instances, i.e. virtual machines which have access to one or more GPUs can be created only from the **HPC-Physics** project.
+So, first of all, you need to request the affiliation to such project (see :ref:`Apply for other projects<ApplyForOtherProjects>` for the relevant instructions).

-The only exception is  for the 4 T4 GPUs each one coupled with 15 CPU cores, that are usable also from the **PhysicsOfData-students** project.
+The only exception is  for the 4 T4 GPUs with 15 CPU cores, that are usable also from the **PhysicsOfData-students** project.

 ..
 WARNING::